 Josh Snodgrass is a worship leader, guitarist and Bible teacher who travels the country sharing his love for Jesus.
 You may have listened to Josh's instrumental music even if you've never heard of him.
-His music can be found in playlists with guitarists like Phil Keaggy, Doyle Dykes and Tommy Emmanuel on services such as Pandora, Spotify and Apple Music as well as CBN's Selah station.
+His music can be found in instrumental worship playlists on services such as Pandora, Spotify and Apple Music as well as CBN Radio’s Selah station.
 Despite all of this, his mission remains simple, to use his musical gifting to point people to the Gospel of Jesus Christ.

-In early 2003, Josh moved back to Seattle where he had previously graduated from the Art Institute with a degree in audio production.
+In early 2003, Josh moved back to Seattle where he had previously graduated from the Art Institute with a degree in music production.
 He began to serve wherever he had the opportunity to share his music and testimony.
-He also began doing short tours in addition to serving on the worship team at his church.
-It was at this time that Josh met Sarah and after getting married, they began touring together, initially performing primarily for youth groups.
+He also started doing short tours in addition to serving on the worship team at his church.
+It was at this time that Josh met Sarah and after getting married, Josh began touring, initially performing primarily for youth groups.

-After a few years, the couple's musical touring got put on hold because of the arrival of their first baby.
-They now have 2 boys (8 and 10) who are, pound for pound, the best roadies you will ever meet.
+After a few years, the Josh’s musical touring got put on hold because of the arrival of their first baby.
+They now have 2 boys (10 and 13).

 Josh tours full time serving 120 churches per year.
 To book Josh Snodgrass for your event or church service, please visit our contact page.